Lavender’s flower meaning is “expecting love.”

 Superblue, Melissa, Grosso, and French.

-Superblue Lavender is also called the “True Lavender” and it is currently the most grown lavender breed at Richmond Lavenderland.
+Superblue Lavender is also called the “True Lavender” and it is currently the most abundant English lavender species at Lavenderland.

 Superblue Lavenders are low-growing shrubs with grey-green foliage and deep blue flowers.